elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 04 Crisp Notes - Sociology in India.md

 #### **2. Verrier Elwin's Position: The "National Park" Policy**

-**Verrier Elwin**, who lived for years among the Baiga and Gond tribes, offered a passionate counter-argument based on his direct experience.
+**Verrier Elwin**, who lived for years among the **Baiga and Gond tribes**, offered a passionate counter-argument based on his direct experience.

 1.  **Destructive Impact of Mainstream Contact:** Elwin witnessed firsthand the devastating impact of contact with the "mainstream."
 He saw how traders, moneylenders, and forest contractors exploited tribal people, alienated their land, and destroyed their culture, leaving them demoralized and impoverished.
 2.  **The Problem is Exploitation:** The core problem was not their backwardness, but their vulnerability to **exploitation**.
 Unfettered contact was destructive.